Cozy Peach Kitchen

 Transfer frozen banana coins to a freezer container or gallon bag.
 Freeze for up to 2 months.

-Overhead view of square blender filled with ingredients to make pumpkin smoothies
+Overhead view of square blender filled with ingredients to make a smoothie.

-Add all of the pumpkin smoothie ingredients to a blender.
-I use my Kitchenaid blender but any kind works, especially because we are using mostly soft ingredients.
+Step 2: Add all of the pumpkin smoothie ingredients to a blender.
+I use my Kitchenaid blender but any kind works, especially because this smoothie uses mostly soft ingredients.

 Blend until it is creamy and smooth.
 For a thinner smoothie, or if the blender is having trouble breaking down the banana, add 1 tablespoon of milk at a time.